 8 contributors • $38,400

 Running an entity creates recurring work: invoices, approvals, payouts, close, and reporting.
-The Operational Hub turns that into a repeatable system with operator support and workflow software, so the project can run smoothly without admin becoming a second job.
+The Operational Hub provides workflow software and access to a curated marketplace of operator partners who handle the day-to-day, so the project can run smoothly without admin becoming a second job.
+You remain the founder of your entity; operator partners deliver regulated services directly to you.

 Built for teams with $250k+ in annual operating spend who need a repeatable way to run invoicing, payouts, and reporting without building a full back office.